DreamsofPy/cleopatra/README.md

 Quick Start
 ----------

-1. Clone the repo
+1. If you are using the vagrant set-up from [here](https://github.com/DreamsofPy/vagrant-setup) you should ssh into the vagrant box and go to the '/vagrant' folder.
+If you are not using vagrant skip to (2).

+         $ cd /vagrant
          $ git clone git@github.com:DreamsofPy/The_Resume_App.git
          $ cd The_Resume_App

+2. Clone the repo.

+        $ git clone git@github.com:DreamsofPy/The_Resume_App.git
+        $ cd The_Resume_App

-2. Initialize and activate a virtualenv:
+3. Initialize and activate a virtualenv:

         $ virtualenv --no-site-packages env
         $ source env/bin/activate